 1998:

-formerly occupied by Take Flight, has a soft opening at Walt Disney World.
+occupied by Take Flight, opens at Walt Disney World.
+Presented by Mattel,

-Presented by Mattel, it is the first interactive dark ride at the Magic Kingdom.
+the first interactive dark ride at the Magic Kingdom will have an official opening November 3.

 1905:

-Character actor & comic cowboy sidekick Andy Devine, the voice of Friar Tuck in Disney's 1973 release Robin Hood, is born in Flagstaff, Arizona.
+Character actor and comic cowboy sidekick Andy Devine, the voice of Friar Tuck in Disney's 1973 release Robin Hood, is born in Flagstaff, Arizona.
+His credits also include episodes of Walt Disney's Wonderful World of Color TV series.
+Devine was one of many celebrities who took part

 1918:

-projectionist in 1938, but soon transfer to the Editorial department where he will work on Pinocchio and
+but soon transferred to the Editorial department where he worked on

-Fantasia.
-Palmer will best be known for his contributions to Disney nature and animal films such as The Living
+to Disney nature and animal feature films such as The Living DesertGrand Canyon, and Water Birds.
+A mentor

 1955: